Ultiminer/FGE/README.md

 * At the moment only windows plattforms and Opengl-Version >4.5 are supported by this library (which are almost all windows plattforms)
 * To build, simply include src/fge.h and you are finished (gcc requires the flags -lopengl32 -lGdi32 -municode)
 * Either MINGW should be installed/linked or the dll's corresponding to opengl32, Gdi32 and unicode, windows machines should have those libraries pre-installed though
-* No external linking is required though, and it should actually work out of the box with any normal setup
+* No external linking is required though, and it should actually work out of the box with any normal setup and obviously with visual studio IDE, since the dlls are linked per default there
 ## Newly added features
 * Monospaced font rendering with costumary colors
 ## What is planned?